SA-ResGS: Self-Augmented Residual 3D Gaussian Splatting for Next Best View Selection: Conclusion

 \section{Conclusion}

-This paper presents SA-ResGS, a Self-Augmented Residual 3D Gaussian Splatting framework to stabilize uncertainty quantification and enhance uncertainty-aware supervision in next-best-view (NBV) selection for active scene reconstruction.
-We introduce Self-Augmented Points, triangulated from a training view and a rasterized extrapolated view.
-These points enable physically grounded view selection and help mitigate erroneous uncertainty bias, while supporting targeted 3D supervision in high-uncertainty regions.
-Furthermore, we propose the first residual learning strategy tailored to 3D Gaussian Splatting, enabling effective supervision for both uncertain image regions and weakly contributing Gaussian splats.
+This paper presents SA-ResGS, a framework that stabilizes uncertainty quantification and enhances uncertainty-aware supervision for next-best-view selection in active scene reconstruction.
+We introduce Self-Augmented Points, reconstructed from a training view and a rasterized extrapolated view.
+These points enable physically grounded view selection and help mitigate bias in uncertainty estimates.
+Furthermore, we propose the first residual learning strategy tailored to 3D Gaussian Splatting, with an emulated skip connection, enabling effective supervision for both uncertain image regions and weakly contributing Gaussian splats.
 This leads to improved photometric reconstruction in novel view synthesis.
-Experimental results demonstrate the effectiveness of SA-ResGS across a range of realistic scenes, encompassing both indoor and outdoor environments and varying scene scales.
+Extensive experiments for NBV selection and novel view synthesis demonstrate the effectiveness of SA-ResGS across a range of realistic scenes.

-\paragraph{Limitations and future work} SA-ResGS has several limitations.
-The method also relies on hyperparameter choices, potentially affecting performance to specific scenarios.
-A probabilistic strategy for parameter selection could potentially address this limitation.
-We believe that applying residual supervision intermittently or adopting a tighter prefiltering ratio—without compromising reconstruction quality can further reduce computational cost.
-Current method relies on 2D feedforward matching models, which show robust correspondence matching in most cases, application with more stronger model would further enhance the performance of the proposed methods.
-Extending SA-ResGS to dynamic environments involving moving objects or illumination changes remains an open challenge.
+{ \paragraph{Acknowledgements} This work was partially supported by Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant (No. RS-2026-25518317, Development of AI memory mechanism that reflects human cognitive principles), the National Research Foundation of Korea (NRF) grant (No. RS-2024-00451947; No. RS-2024-00453301), and the InnoCORE program of the Ministry of Science and ICT(26-InnoCORE-01) funded by the Korea government (MSIT). }